070470/dist-syst/docs/protocol.md

 instead.

-A request from the client should be formatted so that it includes the desired filename and actual file contents as fields in the POST request.
-The fields to use are `name` for the filename and `file` for the contents.
+A request from the client should be formatted so that it includes the desired filename and actual file contents as form fields in the POST request.
+The field names to use are `name` for the filename and `file` for the contents.
+Processing the input as form data allows the upload of binary files and allows us to avoid URL-encoding all the inputs.